lucky-sideburn/kubeinvaders/README.md

 ### Run directly form Docker

 This method can be used for developing Kubeinvaders and testing the HTML5 bundle.
+Using this method you can have problem of CORS.

 ```bash
 docker build . -t kubeinvaders_dev